Jeurys Familia: Arizona Diamondbacks

 On January 25, 2023, Familia signed a minor league contract with the Arizona Diamondbacks organization.
+Familia allowed one earned run in 6.0 innings pitched in spring training before he was released by the Diamondbacks on March 24.

+Oakland Athletics (second stint)

+On March 25, 2023, Familia signed a one-year contract with the Oakland Athletics.
+He made 14 appearances for Oakland, registering a 6.39 ERA with 9 strikeouts and 2 saves in 12.2 innings of work.
+On May 4, Familia was designated for assignment by the Athletics.
+He was released by the team on May 6.

+Diablos Rojos del México

+On April 21, 2024, Familia signed with the Diablos Rojos del México of the Mexican League.
+In nine relief appearances, Familia posted a 2.00 ERA and six strikeouts in nine innings pitched.
+On July 5, Familia was released by the Diablos.

+Following the 2024 season, Familia signed with the Leones del Escogido to play winter league baseball in the Dominican Professional Baseball League.

+On February 7, 2025, it was announced that Familia was training for a MLB comeback.
+However, as of November 2025, he remains unsigned.

 Personal life

 Familia's son, Jeurys Jr., was born to his fiancée, Bianca Rivas, on June 12, 2015, while the elder Familia saved a win against the Atlanta Braves.
 In the summer of 2015, Familia also completed construction on a new house for his parents back in the Dominican Republic.
 Construction on the house had begun in 2014, but was delayed when Familia decided to pay for surgery to repair a leg injury that had plagued his father since childhood.

 On October 31, 2016, Familia was arrested on a domestic violence charge in Fort Lee, New Jersey.
 On December 15, the charge was dismissed due to lack of evidence.
 The October arrest was also expunged from his record.
-Familia was only suspended for fifteen games after he and his wife cooperated with an investigation by the league which failed to find that he "physically assaulted his wife, or threatened her or others with physical force or harm, on October 31, 2016."
+Familia was only suspended for fifteen games after he and his wife cooperated with an investigation by the league, which failed to find that he "physically assaulted his wife, or threatened her or others with physical force or harm, on October 31, 2016."